-- 1. Utilizing the P-1 and P-2 CDE certification exhibits, ADA revenue is calculated utilizing data from the LCFF Entitlement for each district. - 2.
-Grant amounts are calculated for each grade span and include the base grant, grade span adjustments, and supplemental and concentration grants.
+1. Utilizing the P-1 and P-2 CDE certification exhibits, ADA revenue is calculated utilizing data from the LCFF Entitlement for each district.

-- 3. The final calculation is based upon the current year LCFF Entitlement CDE P-2 certification. - 4.
+- 2. Grant amounts are calculated for each grade span and include the base grant, grade span adjustments, and supplemental and concentration grants (excluding additional 15% concentration grant tied to hiring more staff). - 3.
+The final calculation is based upon the current year LCFF Entitlement CDE P-2 certification. - 4.
 Prior year adjustments will not be made as a result of audit findings or ADA revisions.